WDI-HK-6/Class-Notes-And-Exercises/620-ajax-crud.md

 Retrieving and displaying existing information from the database.

-- a response from the server with the information requested
+- Send a GET request that returns data to be displayed on the page

-- a page that displays information from the database
+- Create a page or section that displays the data from the response

 ```javascript